oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 Globalization in Thin and Thick Modes
 =====================================

-All NLS environment variables, and the ``ORA_SDTZ`` and ``ORA_TZFILE`` environment variables, are ignored by the python-oracledb Thin mode.
+All NLS environment variables, and the ``ORA_TZFILE`` environment variable, are ignored by the python-oracledb Thin mode.
 Use Python's capabilities instead.

 The python-oracledb Thin mode can only use NCHAR, NVARCHAR2, and NCLOB data when Oracle Database's secondary character set is AL16UTF16.